Claire Willows

 This page owes its existence to a kind message from one of the site's fans, who asked if I was familiar with Claire Willows as an illustrator (and possibly linked to Irving Klaw).
 The name immediately rang a faint bell, and after a quick dive into my own collection, I realized I had indeed encountered her before: three albums with her illustrations were already quietly sitting in the 'Illustrated Books, Comics and Magazine' collections.

-To view all artworks you need to login
+To view premium content you need to login

 Make sure that you are logged in as premium member to view and download all artworks.
 Select one of the options that applies to you: